 Step 1: Create a mid parting.
 Now begin French-braiding your hair along the hairline on either side.
 A French braid is done with 3 sections (like a regular plait), but every time you cross over a section, you pick a thin piece of loose hair and combine it to your section.
 (Learn how to do it here.)

 Step 2: Continue French-braiding till about your ear on either side.
 Now gather all your hair into a low bun and secure.

 Step 3: Now pin your pretty maang tikka in place.

-    Like we said, it’s never a bad idea to rock a braid.
-Try this look to notch up an ordinary ponytail to create a cute style like Alia’s.
+Like we said, it’s never a bad idea to rock a braid when it comes to Indian hairstyles.
+Try this look to notch up an ordinary ponytail to create a cute style like Alia.

 Step 1.
 Create a side parting.

-    Step 2: Now take a section of hair from the front on the larger side of your parting and French-braid it towards the back till you reach past your ear.
+Step 2: Now take a section of hair from the front and comb it towards the larger side of your parting.
+Make a French-braid till you reach past your ear.

 Step 3: Now gather all your hair into a low ponytail.
 You can tie your ponytail on the side if you like.

 Want to let your hair loose but don’t want it in your eyes or face?
 This simple style by Ash is so practical and also a great way to bring a twist to your regular hair.
 Don’t forget to finish it off these Indian hairstyles with a bright bindi.

 Step 1: Create a parting wherever you want – in the middle or on the side.
 It doesn’t necessarily have to be in the center.